 Standardized Dress Consignment Sale

-This event will provide families the opportunity to sell and purchase gently used standardized dress items in preparation for the upcoming school year.
+This event provides families with the opportunity to sell and purchase gently used standardized dress items in preparation for the upcoming school year.

 If your students have outgrown their clothing, please consider participating in our consignment sale.
 We offer two options:

-**Parents of graduating seniors who are donating clothing can drop uniforms off at the Welcome Desk anytime.
-All other parents (donating or selling) must drop off on the specified dates below.
-Proceeds from the sale may be picked up at your convenience on Wednesday, August 9, 12-6 p.m.
+**Parents of graduating seniors who are donating clothing can drop uniforms off at the Welcome Desk at any time.
+All other parents (donating or selling) must drop off on the dates specified below.
+Proceeds from the sale may be picked up at your convenience on Wednesday, August 8.

 More about the Standardized Dress Consignment Sale